LivePerson is pleased to announce the Beta release of the Meaningful Automation Conversation Score or MACS, which is a new measure of bot performance.

 - On the Bot Accounts tab, select your organization name.

 On the Account Details tab, do either of the following:

-- To display MACS data, enable (turn on) the Display Meaningful Automation Conversation Score (MACS) setting.
+- To display MACS data, turn on the Display Meaningful Automation Conversation Score (MACS) setting.

-- To hide MACS data, disable (turn off) the Display Meaningful Automation Conversation Score (MACS) setting.
+- To hide MACS data, turn off the Display Meaningful Automation Conversation Score (MACS) setting.

 Using MACS in Bot Analytics